adjeielias90/Real-World-Datascience/readme.md

   ipython etc will just display a module not found error.
   Make sure you install all the depencies before you attempt running the script.

-  Will include a lockfile later to address version conflicts.
+  Will include a lockfile later to address dependency version conflicts.

 ### Installing